2019 Pulwama attack: Attack

 On 14 February 2019, a convoy of 78 vehicles transporting more than 2,500 Central Reserve Police Force (CRPF) personnel from Jammu to Srinagar was travelling on National Highway 44.
 The convoy had left Jammu around 03:30 IST and was carrying a large number of personnel due to the highway having been shut down for two days prior.
 The convoy was scheduled to reach its destination before sunset.

 At Lethpora near Awantipora, around 15:15 IST, a bus carrying security personnel was rammed by a car carrying explosives.
 It caused a blast which killed 40 CRPF personnel of the 76th Battalion and injured many others.
 The injured were moved to the army base hospital in Srinagar.

 Pakistan-based militant group Jaish-e-Mohammed claimed responsibility for the attack.
-They also released a video of the assailant Adil Ahmad Dar, a 22-year-old from Kakapora who had joined the group a year earlier.
+They also released a video of the assailant Adil Ahmad Dar, 22, from Kakapora who had joined the group a year earlier.
 Dar's family had last seen him in March 2018, when he left his house on a bicycle one day and never returned.
 Pakistan denied any involvement, though Jaish-e-Mohammed's leader, Masood Azhar, is known to operate in the country.

-It is the deadliest terror attack on India's state security personnel in Kashmir since 1989.
+It was the deadliest terror attack on India's state security personnel in Kashmir since 1989.

 Perpetrator

 The perpetrator was identified as Adil Ahmad Dar, a 22-year old from Kakapora.
 According to Dar's parents, Dar became radicalized after he was beaten by Indian police.
 Between September 2016 and March 2018, Adil Dar was reportedly arrested six times by Indian authorities.
 However, each time he was released without any charges.

+The Pakistani Chief of the Air Staff admitted to playing a role in the Pulwama attacks after initially denying any involvement.

+Ignoring Intelligence inputs

+Central Government had received at least 11 intelligence inputs, including from the Intelligence Bureau and Kashmir Police, days before the attack.
+Two days before the attack, Jaish-e-Mohammed uploaded a video of a suicide attack in Afghanistan and hinted at launching a similar attack in Kashmir.
+The Home Ministry refused to provide CRPF aircraft on the day of the attack and instead let the convoy take the road route, ignoring intelligence inputs.